 2002: Royal River Conservation Trust was created by the Friends of the Royal River; RRCT hired the various organizations’ first staff person — Executive Director Henry Nichols — who served for nearly ten years through remarkable growth and success.

-2006 & 2009 (Pownal): Mergers of all land trust organizations and Friends into the Royal River Conservation Trust
+2006 (Yarmouth, North Yarmouth, New Gloucester) & 2009 (Pownal): Mergers and renaming of all land trust organizations and the Friends of the Royal River into the Royal River Conservation Trust

 In 2007, RRCT received a National Preservation Award from the National Trust for Historic Preservation for our work — with others — on the protection of the vast forests and orchards surrounding the Sabbathday Lake Shaker Village in New Gloucester, alongside companion protection of the village itself.